 But most of all, I think Office 2010 wins many points with the new “Office Button” behaviour, as we had already told you in another post.
 Now that button does not display a pop-up menu with options.
 But this function instead shows us an options box that occupies the entire window.
 And that allows us to quickly perform actions such as selecting a template for a new document, modifying metadata, or printing a file.

 This new Office Button options box is most useful in Outlook.
 It allows us to perform with a few clicks tasks that in Office 2007/2003 required navigating through an enormity of menus and dialogue boxes, adding a new email account, or setting up automatic replies.
 Thanks to the Ribbon implementation, the Outlook interface has become more comfortable customizing according to our needs.

 New features in Office 2010

 For the casual user, the Office 2010 applications – Word, Excel, PowerPoint, Outlook, OneNote, Access, and Publisher – will not look much different from their predecessors.
 But make no mistake; The launch of Microsoft’s flagship software suite is a significant update, offering a host of collaboration features that are more tightly integrated with SharePoint and OneDrive than before.

 Something that Microsoft has worked hard to show is creating a consistent look and feel for all applications.
 All remnants of the Office 2003 interface have been removed except for minor utilities.
-Such as the Picture Manager or the image gallery, which remain the same).
+Such as the Picture Manager or the image gallery, which remains the same).
 Download Office 2010 Toolkit 64 Bit Free and activate the latest version.

 Latest Translation Tools